Santa Marta, Colombia Nightlife | The 7 Best Bars and Clubs in 2020

 If you choose to stay in El Centro, do yourself a favor and book into the Bonita Bay Concept Hotel.

 This funky little number has sweeping ocean views, quirky contemporary decor, and a delicious buffet breakfast to recover your strength after a long liquor-infused evening.

 The Best Hotel in El Centro is the Bonita Bay Concept Hotel.

 Costs of Santa Marta Nightlife

-As such, you won’t have to spend too much money to have a great time partying in Santa Marta.
-Here’s a quick look at some cost estimates:
+As such, you won’t have to spend much money to have a great time partying in Santa Marta.
+Here’s a quick look at some costs: